gcman/gcman.github.io/content/2018_02_02_comparing.md

 \end{equation}
 We use the limit definition of $e$ to conclude our proof.

-If you have another method, please let me know!
+I get the feeling that there are many other ways to attack this problem.
+If you can solve it with a method that I have not shown, please let me know!